-A candidate for the Ph.D. must complete at least 60 hours of course credit and a minimum of 30 credit hours of research beyond the Bachelor's degree or at least 24 hours of course credit and a minimum of 30 credit hours of research beyond the Master's degree.
-The credit hours to be counted toward a Ph.D. are dependent upon approval of the student's thesis committee.
-Students who enter the Ph.D. program with a Bachelor's degree may transfer up to 33 graduate credit hours from another institution with the approval of the graduate advisor.
-Students who enter the Ph.D. program with a master's degree may transfer up to 45 credit hours of course and research work from another institution upon approval by the graduate advisor.
-Ph.D. students must complete a minimum of 12 credit hours of their required course credit in a minor program of study.
+A candidate for the PhD must complete at least 48 hours of course credit and a minimum of 30 credit hours of research beyond the Bachelor's degree.
+A student with a Master's degree is allowed to transfer up to 24 hours of course credit from the Master's degree into the PhD program upon approval of the department and the student's thesis committee.
+Students may additionally transfer up to 21 graduate credit hours of course work from another institution with the approval of the graduate advisor, under the condition that these hours were not previously used for a degree or a certificate.
+PhD students must complete at least half of their minimally required course credit hours from the Petroleum Engineering Department and a minimum of 6 credit hours of their required course credit outside the Petroleum Engineering Department.
 The student's faculty advisor, thesis committee, and the department head must approve the course selection.
-Full-time Ph.D. students must satisfy the following requirements for admission to candidacy within the first two calendar years after enrolling in the program:
+Full-time PhD students must satisfy the following requirements for admission to candidacy within the first two calendar years after enrolling in the program:

-- 1. have a thesis committee appointment form on file, - 2. complete all prerequisite courses successfully, - demonstrate adequate preparation for and satisfactory ability to conduct doctoral research by successfully completing a series of written and/or oral examinations and fulfilling the other requirements of their graduate committees as outlined in the department's graduate handbook.
+- 1. Have a thesis committee appointment form on file, - 2.
+Complete all prerequisite courses successfully, - Demonstrate adequate preparation for and satisfactory ability to conduct doctoral research by successfully completing a series of written and/or oral examinations and fulfilling the other requirements of their graduate committees as outlined in the department's graduate handbook.

-Failure to fulfill these requirements within the time limits specified above may result in immediate mandatory dismissal from the Ph.D. program according to the procedure outlined in the section of this Bulletin titled "General Regulations-Unsatisfactory Academic Performance-Unsatisfactory Academic Progress Resulting in Probation or Discretionary Dismissal."
+Failure to fulfill these requirements within the time limits specified above may result in immediate mandatory dismissal from the PhD program according to the procedure outlined in the section of this Bulletin titled "General Regulations-Unsatisfactory Academic Performance-Unsatisfactory Academic Progress Resulting in Probation or Discretionary Dismissal."
 For other requirements, refer to the general directions of the Graduate School (p.
-7) in this bulletin and/or the Department's Graduate Student Handbook.
+8) in this bulletin and/or the Department's Graduate Student Handbook.